AliKhachab/AliKhachab/README.md

 # A little about me

 My name is Ali, and I'm a rising senior in Computer Science.
-I currently have a SWE/consultancy co-op, where I am learning WPF related technologies and SQL.
+I currently have a SWE/consultancy co-op, where I am learning .NET Core and Microsoft related technologies along with SQL and database management.

 As for my self-studying, I'm currently learning frontend development, starting with the basics in HTML, CSS, and JavaScript.
 After that, I plan on learning Next.js, Node.js and React, and possibly using these skills to start making a website for myself or for general use.
 For now, I'll keep dumping the small projects I'm working on here.